williamgrosset/teslo/README.md

 New Elo = Old Elo + KFactor * (Result - Expected Result)
 ```

-In **duels**, elo calculation is straightforward as one player wins and the other loses.
+In duels, elo calculation is straightforward as one player wins and the other loses.
 In team matches, each player's elo is calculated based on the average elo of the opposing team.

-In **free-for-alls**, elo is calculated by player placement.
+In free-for-alls, elo is calculated by player placement.
 Players lose elo to those who placed higher and gain elo from those who placed lower.

 You can learn more about the elo rating system via the [Wiki](https://en.wikipedia.org/wiki/Elo_rating_system).